MicrosoftDocs/windows-powershell-docs/docset/windows/defender/set-mppreference.md

 ### -DisableBehaviorMonitoring
 Indicates whether to enable behavior monitoring.
-If you specify a value of $True or do not specify a value, Windows Defender enables behavior monitoring.
+If you specify a value of $False or do not specify a value, Windows Defender enables behavior monitoring.

 ```yaml
 Type: Boolean